ABOUT CROC SHOP

 Croc Shop has toured heavily in support of their albums, across North America and Europe, and have garnered loyal fans the world over.
 They have appeared on stage with such bands such as Front 242, Project Pitchfork, Nitzer Ebb, The Damned, Numb, Switchblade Symphony, Xymox and Rammstein.
 The band has been described live as an "audio-visual-assualt" with their multimedia video projections, energetic stage presence, and lighting.

 Croc Shop's sound and philosophy have always promoted progressive causes.
-With the election of Donald Trump, the band's political fire has been rekindled and they have returned to the studio to work on new material that continues their electronic assault on bigotry, hate, racism, discrimination, xenophobia, and other evils of society.
+With the 'election' of Donald Trump, the band's political fire was rekindled and they returned to the studio to work on new material that continues their electronic assault on bigotry, hate, racism, discrimination, xenophobia, and other evils of society.

 The resulting 9-song album "Resist!" is out now and making its way to all digital platforms.